-- Poor quality fuel can reduce engine performance and cause damage.
-Only use diesel fuels recommended by YANMAR for the best engine performance.
-The recommended fuel complies with the U.S. EPA and ARB protection guidelines. - · Only use clean diesel fuel. - Keep the fuel tank and fuel-handling equipment clean at all times.
-Be careful not to let any contaminants or even dust from the outside into the filler port when supplying fuel. - Never remove the primary strainer (if equipped) from the fuel tank filler port.
-If removed, dirt and debris could get into the fuel system causing it to - Be sure to use YANMAR genuine filter for replacing the fuel filter or the water separator filter.
+- Only use diesel fuels recommended by YANMAR for the best engine performance, to prevent engine damage and to comply with EPA/ARB warranty requirements. - Only use clean diesel fuel. - Never remove the primary strainer (if equipped) from the fuel tank filler port.
+If removed, dirt and debris could get into the fuel system causing it to clog.